jul/BAD-ASS/source/BAD.rst

 * LDAP, AD, CAS, RADIUS, DIAMETER, Kerberos ?
 * System mechanism like PAM ?

 Well, a **good** langage is there to abstract the Operating System and the underlying mechanism.
-A good AAA framework should have one line in a config file to choose the good mechanism.
+A good AAA framework should have one line in a config file to choose the right mechanism.

 Some ideas :

 Web authentication
-    * Strong and secure but hard to use is pkcs12 SSL client certificate ;
+    * Strong and secure but hard to use is to use TLS client certificate ;
     * login password grant a cookie related to a unique ID related to a  session with a time to live.
 Less secure, easier to use ;
     * Authenticating proxies (CAS)  used in some universities ;
     * Web server authentication mechanism (realm based) (supports RADIUS, LDAP ...) ;
-    * openID, facebook connect ...
+    * OpenID, facebook connect ...
     * PKIs mechanism  (ssh (like on github), GPG ...)

 GUI authentication